 Currently Not Collectible (CNC) is a status that the IRS assigns to tax debt cases that the agency believes it can’t reasonably collect on.
-If paying anything toward your tax debt would throw you into financial crisis, the IRS is likely to assign you Currently Not Collectible status.
+If paying anything toward your tax debt would throw you into a financial crisis, the IRS is likely to assign you Currently Not Collectible status.

 Generally, those whose financial condition only allows them to meet basic living needs are eligible for CNC status.
 CNC means that the IRS will stop all attempts to collect on the debt until your financial situation improves.
 No more angry letters, no bank levies, no wage garnishments.

-Who qualifies for Currently Not Collectible status?
+Who qualifies for Currently Not Collectible Status?

 The IRS puts tax debt cases in Currently Not Collectible for a few reasons: